tfindlay-au/nametags/README.md

    Use name `template5.docx` or change code in the following step.
 3. Update `template5.docx` referenced in `src/main/java/io/github/linead/nametags/Docmosis.java`
    to a different file of your own template choosing to match what you uploaded.
-4. `mvn clean install` or `mvn package` if you wish to produce an executable jar
-5. Otherwise in your IDE, run src/java/io/github/linead/nametags/Nametags.java
+4. Run it in one of 3 easy ways!
+   - run the executable war with java -jar
+   - stick the war in tomcat
+   - run it from maven with mvn spring-boot:run

 Endpoints
 ----------